 Projects were initiated in FYB15 to develop conveyance system models for pipes 10-inches and larger in the W.B.
 Casey WRF basin.
 The models provide capacity information for dry and wet weather flows and when complete, will be used in conjuction with I/I, SSO, and other data to prioritize and plan for capital projects in the future.
 Capacity assurance modeling for the W.B.
-Casey WRF basin was then completed in early 2017.
-Models for the remainder of the county (Shoal Creek, Northeast, and DeKalb) were completed in FYB19.
+Casey WRF basin was completed in early 2017 and the remaining basins in the county (Shoal Creek, Northeast, and DeKalb) were completed in FYB19.

-SMP Implementation Look Ahead to FYB21 (May 2021 - April 2022)
+SMP Implementation Look Ahead to FYB22 (May 2022 - April 2023)

-While the previous section described the work initiated and completed in FYB20, this section will list the programs and initiatives planned for during FYB21.
-Exhibit 17 lists the projects planned for in FYB21, based on needs identified in the SMP as well as other projects.
+While the previous section described the work initiated and completed in FYB21, this section will list the programs and initiatives planned for during FYB22.
+Exhibit 17 lists the projects planned for in FYB22, based on needs identified in the SMP as well as other projects.
 A list of the project, budget, and brief description are provided.

-EXHIBIT 17 FYB21 Programs/Initiatives
+EXHIBIT 17 FYB22 Programs/Initiatives